 Myth: Detox cleanses reset your metabolism

 Detox diets don’t work because your metabolism is mainly determined by your body composition; the more muscle mass you have, the more calories you burn throughout the day.
-“When you lose weight quickly, your body is breaking down its muscle mass,” says Susan Berkman, RD, at The Ohio State University Wexner Medical Center.
+“When you lose weight quickly, your body is breaking down its muscle mass,” says registered dietitian Susan Berkman, at The Ohio State University Wexner Medical Center.
 “When you resume eating normally, your metabolism is slower than when you started the plan because you have less muscle,” she explains.
 End result, you gain fat.
-Instead, try these 30 tiny diet changes that can help you lose weight.
+(Instead, try these 30 tiny diet changes that can help you lose weight.)

 Myth: A slow metabolism runs in your family

-This myth may have been passed down since your great-great uncle took the boat over from Italy, but it’s not true according to Mandy Unanski Enright, RD, in Red Bank, New Jersey.
+This myth may have been passed down since your great-great uncle took the boat over from Italy, but it’s not true according to registered dietitian Mandy Unanski Enright, in Red Bank, New Jersey.
 “While some people may be born with a slower or quicker metabolic rate, it is the lifestyle we lead that can impact metabolic function,” says Enright.
 A well-balanced diet and staying active every day rules over genes.
 “The more demand we put on our body for energy, the more our metabolism is stimulated,” says Enright.
-Try these other 14 ways to jump-start your metabolism.

 Myth: Dieting changes your metabolism forever

 Will you forever have to consume significantly fewer calories the rest of your life after losing weight?
-The short answer is no. According to Cari Coulter, RD, nutrition director at Wellspring Camps, your metabolism will decrease when you hit your goal weight and it takes fewer calories to sustain itself.
+The short answer is no. According to registered dietitian Cari Coulter, nutrition director at Wellspring Camps, your metabolism will decrease when you hit your goal weight and it takes fewer calories to sustain itself.
 “Some studies have shown a small penalty of a couple hundred calories that may also be temporary but it is not nearly as drastic as most people think,” says Coulter.
-She encourages following a sensible weight loss plan, lifting weights and making time for other weight bearing activities to help set off a decreases in your metabolism.
+She encourages following a sensible weight loss plan, lifting weights, and making time for other weight-bearing activities to help set off a decrease in your metabolism.

 Myth: Yo-yo diets destroy your metabolism

 Don’t be discouraged by your last failed diet attempt.
-Try, try again!
-According to Niket Sonpal, MD, an assistant professor at Touro College of Osteopathic Medicine in Harlem.
+According to Niket Sonpal, MD, an assistant professor at Touro College of Osteopathic Medicine in Harlem, you can still bounce back.
 “You can lose weight and gain it often, and your metabolism will rev up and down according to how you prime it,” says Dr. Sonpal.
-He points to a 2013 study in the Journal of Metabolism that found people who cycled weight up and down three or more times were still able to lose weight, shed body fat, and gain lean muscles as though who didn’t yo-yo diet.
-Avoid these 12 habits that slow down your metabolism.
+He points to a study in Metabolism that found people who cycled weight up and down three or more times were still able to lose weight, shed body fat, and gain lean muscles as those who didn’t yo-yo diet.